Are you looking for water treatment system service in Southern NH?

 “How much does a water treatment system cost?”
 We get that question all the time.
 The key to solving water quality problems is to identify those problems with an independent water test first, then design a system to target those specific issues.

 Installation.
-Typically, home water treatment costs can range from $1300 and up for the system with installation.
+Typically, home water treatment system service costs can range from $1300 and up for the system with installation.
 When several water quality problems arise, different components may need to be added to address those issues.
 When this happens, Absolute Water System offers multiple-unit discounts.

 Maintenance.
 When considering water treatment costs, you need to factor in maintenance costs as well.
 Whether it’s salt in a water softening system, or replacement of expired filter media – those maintenance costs can run an average of $200 a year or so, depending on the system.
 All our customers receive a postcard reminding them when their water system is due for servicing.
 Operating costs are negligible, as most of our water treatment systems run on low voltage switches.
 Some units – like our water softeners – are “smart systems” that run on a usage basis rather than a timer for back-washing.